 v=spf1 include:_spf.google.com -allTTL:3600 (or default)

-Add their SPF includes too.
+Add their SPF entries too.
 For example, with SendGrid:

-See the SPF Record Syntax Guide for the full list of common provider includes and the 10-lookup limit.
+See the SPF Record Syntax Guide for the full list of common provider entries and the 10-lookup limit.

 Step 2: Configure DKIM

-Google Workspace generates a DKIM key pair for you.
-You need to retrieve the public key and add it to DNS.
+Google Workspace generates a DKIM key pair (a digital seal) for you.
+You need to retrieve the public key and add it to your domain’s settings (DNS).

 Generate the DKIM Key in Google Admin